SovnSkyrim/Aldrnari/README.md

 - https://mega.nz/file/S0gjECST#TvdX1Mh33lZqqT1vCbRJnDDTKnQ5E1-FI8hVRDi9Kps - [SunJeong] Ninirim Collection - 3BBB bodyslide v0.2

-On top of those required files, there is a high chance that the mods in [this spreadsheet](https://docs.google.com/spreadsheets/d/1ouhJioGEfyNdpBbNU874-0zKjG_Q8Z3Xr57P4-2maMw/edit?usp=sharing) are gonna cause issues while downloading.
+On top of those required files, there is a high chance that the mods in [this spreadsheet](https://docs.google.com/spreadsheets/d/1ouhJioGEfyNdpBbNU874-0zKjG_Q8Z3Xr57P4-2maMw/edit?usp=sharing) are goint to cause issues while downloading.
 So if you plan on leaving it overnight, [get those](https://docs.google.com/spreadsheets/d/1ouhJioGEfyNdpBbNU874-0zKjG_Q8Z3Xr57P4-2maMw/edit?usp=sharing) manually first, place in the downloads folder that is going to get created in the next step, and start the download as instructed in the next step.

 ## Downloading and Installing